-- 8.20 Courses leading to the award of Bachelor of Medicine Bachelor of Surgery are required to satisfy progression requirements from one year of the course to the next.
-The unique modular structure of the course (see Regulation 3.13, footnote 22 above) requires all 120 credits to be passed in order to secure progression to the following year of the course.
+8.14 Courses leading to the award of Bachelor of Medicine Bachelor of Surgery are required to satisfy progression requirements from one year of the course to the next.
+The unique modular structure of the course (see Regulation 3.13, footnote 21 above) requires all 120 credits to be passed in order to secure progression to the following year of the course.
 Therefore, the following progression decision cannot be made for students registered for such courses: Proceed Trailing; Proceed with Referral; Proceed with Deferral.

-- 8.21 As the structure of the Anglia Ruskin awards listed below only contain modules from a single level of study, there are no formal progression requirements for courses leading to these awards:

-- Access Certificate;

-- University Certificate;

-- Higher National Certificate;

-- Certificate of Higher Education;

-- Certificate of Education;

-- University Diploma;

-- Graduate Certificate;

-- Graduate Diploma;

-- Professional Graduate Certificate in Education;

-- Postgraduate Certificate in Education;

-- Postgraduate Certificate;

-- Postgraduate Diploma;

-- Master's Degree.